realearn-people/benchmarking-description-logic-reasoning/README.md

 - Java 17+ with OWL API library
 - Python 3.8+ with OpenAI, Google Gemini, or Hugging Face LLM APIs
-- Jupyter Notebook for `.ipynb` execution
+- Jupyter Notebook or Google Colaboratory (Colab) for `.ipynb` execution

 ---